 The Search For Karna In Darshan’s Kurukshetra Ends!

-As days pass by, the names of the actors who will be essaying important roles in the Kannada upcoming movie, Kurukshetra are being revealed, causing more excitement in Gandhinagar.
-The overall expectation of the movie, with each news update, is giving new hope.
+As days pass by, the names of the actors who will be essaying important roles in the upcoming Kannada movie, Kurukshetra are being revealed, causing more excitement in Gandhinagar.
+The overall expectation on the movie, with each news update, is rising to a whole new level.

 When Crazy Star V. Ravichandran announced that he would be playing the role of Lord Krishna, the fans went berserk and have committed that they will wait patiently for this phenomenon to release.